-In recognition that the rights of some property owners to develop their land may be vested, despite the particular development being inconsistent with the I-Drive District Code, any person may request from the County a determination of whether the person's right to complete a development in existence as of January 10 February 7, 2017 is vested pursuant to this subsection c., notwithstanding that all or a portion of a development is inconsistent with the I-Drive District Code.
+In recognition that the rights of some property owners to develop their land may be vested, despite the particular development being inconsistent with the code, any person may request from the County a determination of whether the person's right to complete a development in existence as of January 10, 2017 is vested pursuant to this subsection c., notwithstanding that all or a portion of a development is inconsistent with the code.
 Such an application, along with a non-refundable application fee in an amount approved by the Board of County Commissioners, shall be submitted to the Planning Manager on an application form as the County may prescribe, and the application shall be reviewed and granted or denied in accordance with the procedures described in this subsection c.